 These choices offer the pharmaceutical company insights that are extremely interesting.
 At a glance, they can see what the most frequently clicked chapters are, this helps them to learn more about their target audience.

-These analyses can be integrated with CRM systems such as Veeva, or website analytics such as Google Analytics, in order to gain even more insight into how videos perform.
+These analyses can be integrated with CRM systems such as Veeva, or website analytics such as Google Analytics, in order to gain even more insight into how healthcare videos perform.

 Offer relevant decision points